 The Santa Cruz II Galapagos cruise was anchored over on the southern coast of Santa Cruz Island, and it was from here that we could see the outline of the town as well as the misty highlands where tortoises roam.
-After a dry landing at the municipal pier, we took a bus and travelled for around 40-minutes into the highlands to visit a private tortoise reserve.
+After a dry landing at the municipal pier, we took a bus and traveled for around 40-minutes into the highlands to visit a private tortoise reserve.
 A winding road makes its way through changing vegetation – from green mangroves to leafless Palo Santo trees – and the lush greenery of the farming areas.
 Dotting the sides of the road, like wet marbles shining under the wavering sunlight, were tortoises!
 So many giant tortoises in the highlands of Santa Cruz!
 It was almost difficult to keep track of just how many there were!

 Giant tortoises have traditionally been known to forage on the western slopes of the island, which is typically wetter and more densely vegetated.
 Humans followed a similar pattern when they settled in Santa Cruz, choosing the tortoises’ natural areas to do farming and cattle ranching.
 The Galapagos National Park, however, came in not long after and set aside 97% of the land surface and established it as a protected area, leaving 3% for settlers to carry on with their lives and daily activities.